 Members of this genus are easily grown from seeds.
 Sow the seeds right before the growing season and cover with a thin layer of medium.
 Seeds will germinate in 2-3 weeks.
 First year seedlings make a single cylindrical leaf, and each progressive years, the leaf gets bigger until two leaves per bulb appear.
 Community pots of seedlings increase in size each year and the leaves can soon become crowded.
 Eventually they need to be transferred to one bulb per container, unless the container is large and can accommodate the spread of the leaves without overlapping too much.

 Massonia citrina M.Pinter, Deutsch, U.Müll-Doblies & D. Müll-Doblies was described in June 2013.
 It is known only from a small area of the Rooihoogte Pass, Western Cape.
 The general morphology puts it into the M. depressa group, but the lemon-yellow flowers set it apart from the other species.
-The photo below was taken by Prof. Wolfgang Wetschnig of a plant in habitat.
+Photo 1 was taken by Prof. Wolfgang Wetschnig of a plant in habitat.
 Photos 2-4 were taken by Gottfried Milkuhn of plants in cultivation.
 Photos 5-6 are from Bert Zaalberg.

 The photo below is of a form from Uniondale with incredible red flowers.
 Photo by Gottfried Milkuhn.

 Massonia longipes Baker is a species with pustulate leaves and a coastal distribution.
 Certain forms can have maroonish streaks or mosaic on a green background to almost completely purple.
 The flowers are cream to pink and the stamens are 16-24 mm long, with a pink base of the stamens and opening of the floral tube.
 Density and size of pustules is more heterogenous compared to Massonia pustulata.
 This species has been grown under the name Massonia pustulata until 2012.
 See the information under that species to learn how the two species are different.
 Photos 1-4 by Mary Sue Ittner.
 Photo 1 shows a plant with pustulate leaves and the flowers as they are first opening and then more developed.
 Photos 2-4 show plants in subsequent years and photo 4 shows pollination by a hoover fly.
 Photo 5 by Nhu Nguyen shows a form with completely purple leaves.

 The photos below by Nhu Nguyen show various forms of this species.

-Massonia pygmaea (syn.
+Massonia pygmaea Schltdl. ex Kunth (syn.
 Neobakeria heterandra, Massonia heterandra) is a very dainty little miniature Massonia with short tufts of white flowers between prostrate leaves that usually only up to 30 mm long.
 There are two subspecies.
 Best grown in pots, in sandy free draining potting mixture, in full sun.
 Dry off completely during summer dormancy.

 Massonia spp. as stated above (because this genus needs a lot of work) includes many species that we cannot either place into a species or that are new species to be described.
 We post photos of these entities below.